The National Gallery of Modern and Contemporary Art

-Even l’ building Cesare Bazzani 1911è protagonist of this new reading, establishing a dialogue between past and present: an almost archaeological method brought him back to its original splendor and immediate relationship with the present.
+The 1911 building by Cesare Bazzani is also the protagonist of the aforementioned reinterpretation, establishing a dialogue between present and past: an almost archaeological method has brought it back to its original splendor and in an immediate relationship with the present.